OsmosysSoftware/dev-standards/ci-setups/php-gitlab.md

 ### Purpose

-The purpose of this document is to provide a step-by-step guide for setting up a Continuous Integration (CI) pipeline for PHP project in GitLab.
+The purpose of this document is to provide a step-by-step guide for setting up a Continuous Integration (CI) pipeline for a PHP project in GitLab.
 The CI pipeline will automate the linting and code analysis processes to ensure code quality and reliability.

 ### Scope